Find an article in American Psychologist and evaluate it.

 and quality websites.

-their solutions with actual data and research.
+with data and research.

-Write an AI text-generator prompt that students can use to brainstorm research topics.
+Write an AI text generator prompt that students can use to brainstorm research topics.

-tool to help narrow your research topic.
+asking the tool to help narrow your research topic.

 Choose a research topic and then ask an AI text generating tool to create a Boolean